Mdadoux/tv-series-reactApp/README.md

-This project is a simple porject realised in order to lear what Reatjs is.
+This project is a simple porject done in order to learn Reatjs.
 Nothing offical only realized in an educational purposes

 ## About